I had to get out.

 Despite the prevalence of anxiety, there are strong indications that stigma still exists amongst young people.
 A beyondblue survey of 600 young people across Australia revealed the strongest barrier to seeking help remains other people’s judgment; four in five Australian teenagers may not seek support when they are experiencing depression or anxiety because they are worried what other people will think."
 From Mindmatters.

 Despite the good work done by organisations such as Beyondblue and headspace and the difference made by celebrities and sports stars talking openly about their struggles with mental health, there still remains some negative stereotyping around common mental health conditions like anxiety and depression.
 Its not the image of youth or young people with which we like to identify.

-Growing up, we learn to manage anxiety through good modelling and through containment, validation and naming our feelings.
-Our parents teach us how to understand what we are going through, put a name to it and help us to self-soothe.
+Growing up, we learn to manage anxiety through good modelling and through containment, validation and being given the opportunity to name our feelings.
+Our parents teach us how to understand what we are going through, put a name to it and help us self-soothe.
 They let us know that it is something all humans experience and that it won't destroy us - even though there might be times when it feels like it will.

 Psychotherapy can help us manage anxiety in several ways.